Extending simple monotone drawings: Cylindrically monotone arrangements

 For the constants $\mathtt{false_p}$ and $\mathtt{false_n}$ we construct two \emph{constant gadgets}.
-The constant gadget of each of the two constants consists of a neighborhood of endpoints of all pseudosegments corresponding to the literals equal to this constant.
-The endpoints of these pseudosegments are arranged on a vertical line and the pseudosegments continue to the left in the case of $\mathtt{false_p}$ or to the right in the case of $\mathtt{false_n}$.
+The constant gadget of each of the two constants consists of a neighborhood of starting points of all pseudosegments corresponding to the literals equal to this constant.
+The starting points of these pseudosegments are arranged on a vertical line and the pseudosegments continue to the left in the case of $\mathtt{false_p}$ or to the right in the case of $\mathtt{false_n}$.
 Globally, we put the constant gadget of $\mathtt{false_p}$ into the region $F_\mathrm{pos}$ as depicted in Figure~\ref{fig05_NP-start} and the constant gadget of $\mathtt{false_n}$ into $F_\mathrm{neg}$.

 For each clause we construct a \emph{clause gadget}.
 It consists of a neighborhood of the three remaining endpoints of the pseudosegments corresponding to the literals in the clause together with one new auxiliary pseudosegment intersecting the three pseudosegments.
 There are two types of clause gadgets: one type for clauses with exactly one positive literal and the second type for clauses with exactly two positive literals.
 The positive pseudosegments continue to the right, and the negative pseudosegments continue to the left.
 In the case of a clause with one positive literal, the endpoint of the positive pseudosegment is below and to the right of the endpoint of one negative pseudosegment, and above and to the left of the endpoint of the other negative pseudosegment.
 The other case is analogous.
 Locally, the two types look as depicted in Figure~\ref{fig07_NP_clause}.
 Globally, we order the clause gadgets and put them into the region $G_\mathrm{cla}$ depicted in Figure~\ref{fig05_NP-start}, so that the clause gadget corresponding to a clause $C_i$ is below and to the right of the clause gadgets $C_1, \dots, C_{i-1}$.

 It remains to connect the parts of pseudosegments from variable and constant gadgets with the parts from clause gadgets.
 We extend the pseudosegments from their endpoints horizontally until they reach region $X_{\text{neg}}$ or $X_{\text{pos}}$.
 Negative pseudosegments reach the region $X_{\text{neg}}$, positive pseudosegments reach $X_{\text{pos}}$.
 Then we join the corresponding parts inside $X_{\text{neg}}$ and $X_{\text{pos}}$ in such a way that each pair of pseudosegment cross at most once; see Figure~\ref{fig08_NP-end}.